SparkPost/support-docs/support/tech-resources/enabling-https-engagement-tracking-on-sparkpost.md

     ![](media/enabling-https-engagement-tracking-on-sparkpost/azure-front-door5.png)

-    The backend host header field will be automatically filled in for you.
+    * The backend host header field will be automatically filled in for you.
 Leave the HTTP port and HTTPS port settings at defaults.
 Click Add.

-    You can optionally configure a Health probe; there is no real need for this, as there is only one backend.
-If you do configure it, use `\f\a` as the path, and set the probe method to  `Get`, so that SparkPost will respond with a 3xx response (`Head` will get a 4xx response).
+    * Leave the Health probe inactive, as there is only one backend.

 1. On "Routing rules", select `+`.
 Give your rule a name.